 And finally, the things that make it difficult to fit in…

 I have zero tolerance for dishonest behavior.
 That might sound like a good thing at first, until you review your day and think about how many times you told a “white lie” or did something even a little shady at work.
 If you were working for me, and you lied about something like taking someone else’s lunch, or spreading a rumor about another coworker, I’d straight up fire you on the spot.
-That’s not an “if”, that something I’ve done multiple times.
+That’s not an “if”, that is something I’ve done multiple times.
 When the shoe is on the other foot, and I’ve encountered a manager or boss who lied, I had to quit ASAP because continuing to work there made me physically ill.
+(I quit a 65k a year job because of this very reason.)

 I don’t understand, and can’t duplicate superficial behavior.
 Seriously.
 I’m really, really smart, and I understand a lot of psychological concepts and social phenomena, but I have never been able to understand the “why” or “how” of the shallow.
 As a side effect, I can’t make small talk, and that leads people to believe that I just don’t want to talk to them.
 From the outside, I’m perceived as cold or shy, when in reality, I just have no interest in talking about things I have no interest in.
 Unfortunately, most people don’t feel comfortable talking about anything deeper than a kiddie pool, so I’m sitting by myself at the deep end.